bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 to pass to `search_agent`.

 In my `answer_single_question` function, I modified `augmented_question` to contain `The search_agent tool requires a parameter called 'request'.` This worked.
-THe first call to `search_agent` used the `request` parameter.
+The first call to `search_agent` used the `request` parameter.
 This small change might drastically reduce the amount of steps needed.
 Let's see if my more complex question can be completed now.